ManaliTanna/WebProj-GroFarm/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Things you must do

-Install Node if you havent. https://nodejs.org/en/

-You need to execute `npm install` in the root so it installs the packages you need

-In backend/.env is my uri connection to mondoDB ATLAS, the database wont work if you dont set this up.

-In backend/routes/users.js there is a nodemailer varaible wich is used to send emails via Gmail, you need to change the user and the password.
-Users wont be able to log in if they dont get verified if you dont set this up.
+This project was developed using the MERN Stack by Maria, Milinda and Manali.

+## UE19CS204 – Web Technologies - MINI PROJECT

+In this era of internet, E-commerce is growing by leaps and bounds.
+Businesses are resorting to having a counterpart which is internet or E-commerce driven.
+People in the world now use E-commerce websites on a daily basis to make their everyday purchases.
+Especially now, COVID-19 is forcing the entire market to shift online.

+In this project we aim to develop a website and optimize existing solutions to deliver fruits and vegetables fresh to our homes.
+Our unique user friendly website will eliminate the middleman and allow for efficient ‘sell and purchase’ between farmers and consumers.
+This is extremely valid in today’s scenario considering the situation that farmers are in right now.

 ## Available Scripts

-In the project directory, you can run:
+You can clone this repo and in the project directory, you can run:

 ### `npm start`